Caring For Your Sterling Silver Jewellery

 - Don’t wear sterling silver in chlorinated pools or spas or when working with household chemicals such as bleaches.

-- Avoid spraying jewellery with perfumes or contact with skin creams, especially creams that help treat acne or AHA or similar acidic creams that help exfoliate the skin.
+- Avoid spraying jewellery with perfumes or contact with shampoos and skin creams, especially creams that help treat acne or AHA or similar acidic creams that help exfoliate the skin.

 You can quickly and easily remove any tarnish with use of a special Silver Cloth to renew the brilliance and shine, our polishing cloths also slow down the tarnishing process so you don’t have to use the cloth often.